simonbates/procdraw-old/README.md

 It consists of:

-- a cross-platform core with an interpreter for a Lisp-like language
+- a cross-platform core with an embeddable interpreter for a Lisp-like language
 - a GUI and graphics engine for Windows

 Videos: https://vimeo.com/channels/858277